 Carolyn Speer Miles '83, P'14, the president and chief executive officer of Save the Children and a passionate advocate for children in need, will be Bucknell University's 2020 Commencement speaker.

-She will address the Class of 2020 at Bucknell's 170th Commencement, to be held on Sunday, May 17, on the Malesardi Quadrangle.
+She will address the Class of 2020 at Bucknell's virtual celebration on Sunday, July 19, at 1 p.m.
+EST.

 Miles leads a global organization that serves more than 130 million children in the U.S. and in 120 countries.
 Save the Children's diverse work on behalf of children includes commitments to reducing preventable deaths of children under 5, ensuring every child gets a high-quality basic education and protecting all children from harm.
 The organization also offers emergency aid to children and families during natural disasters, wars and conflicts around the world.
 In 2015, Miles was named one of the World's 50 Greatest Leaders by Fortune magazine.
 She received the Jonathan Daniels Humanitarian Award in 2019.